gergap/vim/README.markdown

 I'm using vim on Gentoo Linux running in Konsole (KDE's awesome terminal application).
 My config may work on other systems too, but I've not tested it.
-Anyway my .vimrc may contain some nice features the you can integrate into yours.
+Anyway my .vimrc may contain some nice features that you can integrate into yours.

 You can use my config as-is, or better read my .vimrc, understand it, and as Bruce Lee would say: "Absorb what is useful, discard what is not."